Automattic/wp-calypso/client/lib/performance-tracking/README.md

 }
 ```

-Using this selectors is the recommended approach when the main component can render different states and we only want to stop the performance tracking in one of them.
+Using this component is the recommended approach when the parent component can render different states and we only want to stop the performance tracking in one of them.

 #### High Order Component